gaearon/react-hot-loader/README.md

 > of a dev dependency as it automatically ensures it is not executed in
 > production and the footprint is minimal.

-## 🔥 HOT-LABS 🔥

-Latest (4.5.0+) version of React-Hot-Loader could be quite 🔥!

-> RHL will patch React, replace React-DOM by React-🔥-DOM and work with fiber directly

-* (required) [use webpack plugin](https://github.com/gaearon/react-hot-loader#webpack-plugin) to let RHL patch React-DOM for you.
-* (alternative) [use react-🔥-dom](https://github.com/gaearon/react-hot-loader#react--dom) to use already patched React-DOM.

 ## Getting started

 1. Add `react-hot-loader/babel` to your `.babelrc`: